In an empowering letter shared on the Love What Matters Facebook page, Hammer addressed a number of behaviours that she wants her daughter to avoid.

 "Don't hold back your tears.
 Crying means you're feeling something that needs to get out.
 It's not a weakness.
 It's being human," she continues.
 "Don't smile because someone told you to.
 Don't be afraid to laugh at your own jokes.
 Don't say 'yes' to be polite.
 Say 'no' because it's your life."

-These are such important messages to instill in a young girl, but it's never too late to apply them to our own lives whether we're 15, 30, or 45.
+These are such important messages to instil in a young girl, but it's never too late to apply them to our own lives whether we're 15, 30, or 45.
 Hammer's letter to her daughter is full of reminders and advice that empowers girls and women of all ages.